What is inspected?

 How much does the test cost?

 The cost of obtaining a Certificate of Roadworthiness is not fixed.
-It depends on the type of the vehicle being examined.
+It depends on the type of the vehicle being examined click book now to view current prices

 How do I obtain a roadworthy Certificate?

-After checking your vehicle for roadworthiness, we let you know if any repairs are required and can give an estimation of cost to rectify any faults, carry out repairs and return your vehicle complete with roadworthy certificate.
+After completing the roadworthy inspection, we let you know if any repairs are required and can give an estimation of cost to rectify any faults, carry out the repairs required and return your vehicle complete with the roadworthy certificate.

 What isn’t checked